 - 2.1 The building is a two-storey detached house on a level site.
-It is of conventional light timber frame construction and is of a fairly complex shape, with eaves overhangs generally 300 mm wide.
-Two upper gable walls are finished with a metal barge board and project 60 mm.
-The cladding is installed at both levels but is combined with a brick veneer at the lower level.
-The house has several roof/wall junctions and one small flat roof over the front entrance.
-It is in a medium wind zone in terms of NZS 3604: 1999 "Timber framed buildings". - 2.2 The framing in external walls is LOSP H1 plus treated timber. - 2.3 The cladding system is known as a monolithic cladding system.
-As specified in its manufacturer's July 1998 technical information manual ("the manufacturer's instructions"), it incorporates fibre-cement backing sheets fixed through the building wrap directly to the framing timbers and finished with a choice of joint and coating systems.
-The manufacturer's instructions include details for flashings at various junctions (but not all of the junctions actually present in the house).
-For the purposes of this determination, the manufacturer of the fibre-cement sheets and the flashing kit is regarded as the manufacturer of the system, despite the fact that each of the joint and coating systems is itself proprietary to one of other manufacturers.
-The manufacturer's instructions identify the joint and coating systems by reference to those other manufacturers and their system brands but give no other information about them.
-The owner and the applicator both verify that the jointing system is one of those systems referred to in the manufacturer's instructions.
-However, the high build acrylic coating system used on this building is not one of those mentioned in the instructions.
+It is of conventional light timber frame construction and is of a fairly complex shape.
+Apart from two minor lengths, which are 60 mm wide and 200 mm wide, the eaves overhangs are 300 mm wide.
+The cladding is installed to relatively small areas at both levels and at the lower level only it is combined with a brick veneer.
+The house has several roof/wall junctions and is in a medium wind zone in terms of NZS 3604: 1999 "Timber framed buildings". - 2.2 The framing in external walls is LOSP H1 plus treated timber and the bottom plates are H3 treated timber. - 2.3 The cladding system is known as a monolithic cladding system.
+As specified in its manufacturer's August 2002 technical information manual ("the manufacturer's instructions"), it incorporates fibre-cement backing sheets fixed through the building wrap directly to the framing timbers and finished with a choice of joint and coating systems.
+The manufacturer's instructions include details for joints, sealing and flashings at various junctions (but not all of the junctions actually present in the house).
+For the purposes of this determination, the manufacturer of the fibre-cement sheets and the flashing kit is regarded as the manufacturer of the system, despite the fact that the joint and coating systems are proprietary to other manufacturers.
+The manufacturer's instructions do not identify the joint and coating systems by reference to those manufacturers.